 Licensed Funeral Director

-Terry, who was the manager of our Church Hill location, now works part time for the funeral homes.
+Terry retired as the manager of our Church Hill location and now works part time for the funeral homes.
 He began his career in the funeral business in 1970 and joined Carter-Trent Funeral Home in 2004.
 He is a licensed funeral director in Tennessee and holds a courtesy license in the state of Virginia.
 Born in Sneedville, TN, he and his wife Diana have lived in Kingsport since 1973 and have one daughter, Dr. Michelle Hurley.

 Traci Summey Starnes

 Traci, who is originally from Gate City, VA, has lived in Kingsport since 1993.
 She joined the firm in 2007 as an Administrative Assistant.
 Traci is married to Michael Starnes and has two children, Madison and Peyton.
 She and her family attend Colonial Heights Baptist Church.

 David H. Lane